hankertrix/augment-command.yazi/README.md

-  in the current directory, you can use the built-in "G" key bind to get to the last item in the current directory, which would be a file if `sort_dir_first` is set to `true`, which is the default case.
+  in the current directory, you can use the built-in "G" key bind to get to the last item in the current directory, which would be a file if `sort_dir_first` is set to `true`, which is the case by default.

 ### Archive (`archive`)